rajaraodv/redispubsub/README.md

 * Clone the app to `redispubsub` folder
 * `cd redispubsub`
-* `npm install` & follow the below instructions to push the app to Cloud Foundry
+* `npm install` and follow the below instructions to push the app to Cloud Foundry

 ```